azazellochg/temscript/README.rst

 limited to the functionality of the original scripting interfaces.
 For detailed information about TEM scripting see the documentation accompanying your microscope.

-The ``pytemscript`` package provides two interfaces to the microscope.
-The first one corresponds directly to the COM interface.
-The other interface is a more high level interface.
-Within the ``pytemscript`` package three implementation for the high level interface are provided, one for running scripts directly on the microscope PC, one to run scripts remotely over network, and finally a dummy implementation for offline development & testing exists.
+Within the ``pytemscript`` package two implementations for the high level microscope interface are provided: one for running scripts directly on the microscope PC and one to run scripts remotely over network (not yet available).

 Currently the ``pytemscript`` package requires Python 3.4 or higher.
 The current plan is to keep the minimum supported Python version at 3.4, since this is the latest Python version supporting Windows XP.